sisl/Contrail/docs/source/tutorial.rst

 Steps to Set Up Visualization:
 -------------------------------

 #.
-Click **Load Waypoints** which will prompt you to upload a waypoint file
+Click *Load Waypoints* which will prompt you to upload a waypoint file
 #.
 Upload the provided test_waypoint.dat file or any generated (.dat) file located in the /data folder of your repository
 #.
-Click **Encounter ID** menu to select an encounter to visualize.
+Click *Encounter ID* menu to select an encounter to visualize.
 This will populate the 2d-graphs, 3-graph, map and data table.
 #.
-Use the **Aircraft ID** menu to select the AC IDs you would like to visualize.
+Use the *Aircraft ID* menu to select the AC IDs you would like to visualize.
 Default setting is to visualize both
    aircrafts in the selected encounter.
 #.
 Explore the components of the home page!

 Understanding the Components of the Home Page:
 --------------------------------------------------------------

-* 2D-GRAPHS: xEast vs yNorth, Time vs zUp, Time vs Horizontal Distance, Time vs Vertical Distance, Time vs Horizontal Speed, and
+* **2D-GRAPHS**: xEast vs yNorth, Time vs zUp, Time vs Horizontal Distance, Time vs Vertical Distance, Time vs Horizontal Speed, and
   Time vs Vertical Speed.

   * Use the scroll funcitonality to the right of the graphs to adjust which of the 2d-graphs you can see.
   * Drag the slider bar beneath these plots to step through the waypoints in the visualized trajectories.

-* 3D-GRAPH: xEast vs yNorth vs zUp.
+* **3D-GRAPH**: xEast vs yNorth vs zUp.

   * Use the tabs to switch back and forth between visualizing the 2d and 3d graphs.

-* MAP: displays the selected trajecotries with respect to a set reference point.
+* **MAP**: displays the selected trajecotries with respect to a set reference point.

   * Hovering the mouse over the map enables the click-and-drag functionality to adjust the center of the map and scroll to zoom in and zoom out.

-* REFERENCE POINT: represented by latitude (°) / longitute (°) / altitude (ft) coordinates.
+* **REFERENCE POINT**: represented by latitude (°) / longitute (°) / altitude (ft) coordinates.

-  * To change it, click **Set Reference Point**.
+  * To change it, click *Set Reference Point*.
 This will generate a popup window that gives you the ability to clear and set a new reference point.
 If cleared and never reset, the reference point will be invalid and you won't be able to visualize any encounters.
-  * Must type in a valid reference point value in the form x.x/x.x/x.x and click **Save** in order to begin visualizing again.
+  * Must type in a valid reference point value in the form x.x/x.x/x.x and click *Save* in order to begin visualizing again.
   * See the current reference point value in the grey section above the map.

-* DATA TABLE: displays every waypoint for the visualized aircraft trajectories.
+* **DATA TABLE**: displays every waypoint for the visualized aircraft trajectories.

   * This data table is editable.

     * To change the altitude for the waypoint at time 0, click the altitude box in that row and begin typing your desired value and hit enter to confirm your update.

-      * Must click **Update Data Table** to see your changes propogated correctly.
+      * Must click *Update Data Table* to see your changes propogated correctly.

-    * To add a waypoint to any exisitng AC trajectory, click **Add Row** to create an empty row in which you can input the AC ID and fill in the rest of the columns with your desired values.
+    * To add a waypoint to any exisitng AC trajectory, click *Add Row* to create an empty row in which you can input the AC ID and fill in the rest of the columns with your desired values.

-      * Must click **Update Speeds** after adding any new waypoints to see your changes propogated correctly.
+      * Must click *Update Speeds* after adding any new waypoints to see your changes propogated correctly.

 .. _tutorial_create_mode: